For a complete and current CV, please email lisa[dot]mendelman[at]menlo[dot]edu.

 • NEH Research Fellowship, The Huntington Library, September 2021-May 2022

-• Harris Manchester College / Oxford University Summer Research Institute Fellowship, Menlo College, 2020 *Deferred to 2022
+• Harris Manchester College / Oxford University Summer Research Institute Fellowship, Menlo College, 2020 *Cancelled due to COVID-19

-• Digital Humanities Summer Institute Scholarship, University of Victoria, 2020 *Deferred to 2022
+• Digital Humanities Summer Institute Scholarship, University of Victoria, 2020 *

 • Modernist Studies Association Research Travel Award, 2019